zorael/dialect/README.md

 See the [`/tests`](/tests) directory for more example parses.

-## Unittest generation
+## Unit test generation

 Compiling the `assertgen` dub subpackage builds a command-line tool with which it is easy to generate assert blocks like the one above.
-These can then be pasted into an according file in [`/tests`](/tests), then ideally submitted as a GitHub pull request for upstream inclusion.
+These can then be pasted into an according file in [`/tests`](/tests) and ideally submitted as a GitHub pull request for upstream inclusion.
 You can use it to contribute known-good parses and increase coverage of event types.

 Simply run `dub run :assertgen` and follow the on-screen instructions.